 All these operating system mentioned here are capable to run under 1GB RAM and low CPU speed.
 Most of these Operating System can be loaded to USB stick and run from it instead of installing in your hard disk.

 We recommend to download and setup and bootable USB with the operating system you choose to test with your hardware.
+If you don’t want to pay more for your OS, please see Top 7 Free Operating Systems For Your Laptop / Netbook that can try on your PC.

 That will help you to make sure all the hardware drivers are available for the operating system before you try this OS on your local hard disk.